 Pay for Success in Action: Massachusetts Pathways to Economic Advancement

 The Massachusetts Pathways to Economic Advancement Project is a Pay for Success (PFS) initiative that is designed to increase employment opportunities for limited-English speakers by providing workforce development services.
 Developed by the Commonwealth of Massachusetts, Jewish Vocational Service (JVS Boston), and Social Finance, the project aims to deliver services to about 2,000 immigrants and refugees in Greater Boston over three years.
-Vocational English language classes, integrated with job search assistance and coaching, will help limited English speakers make successful transitions to employment, higher wage jobs, and higher education.
+The project's English for Advancement (EfA) program offers vocational English language classes, integrated with job search assistance and coaching, to help limited English speakers make successful transitions to employment, higher wage jobs, and higher education.

 About the Investee